atarola/pyjojo/README.md

     - format: param: *name* [- *description*]
   - **filtered_params**: specifies a list of parameters that you have already specified, but want to ensure that the values are not logged.
     - format: filtered_params: item1 [,item2]
+  - **tags**: specifies a list of tags that you want displayed when querying pyjojo about scripts.
+    - format: tags: item1 [,item2]
   - **lock**: if true, only one instance of the script will be allowed to run
     - format: lock: True|False